 How to Calculate Implied Volatility

 As mentioned, implied volatility is calculated using an option pricing model.
-One option is the Black-Scholes model, which factors in current market price of a stock, options strike price, time to expiration and risk-free interest rates.
+One option is the Black-Scholes model, which factors in the current market price of a stock, options strike price, time to expiration and risk-free interest rates.
 While there is a specific formula for this model, it can be complicated to follow and there’s no room for error.
 Additionally, this model is only useful for evaluating European options, which can only be exercised on the day they expire.

 There’s also the binomial model, which uses a tree-style diagram to illustrate volatility at varying levels.
 With this model, you get lots of possibilities for which way a stock or option’s price could go.
 You might use this pricing model if you’re trading American options, which are options that can be exercised at any time prior to the expiration date.